kanors-emr/Veda-documentation/docs/source/pages/Migration.rst

 =====================
 Migrating to Veda 2.0
 =====================
-This is an incomplete list of things to keep in mind, or do, when migrating to Veda2.0
+This is an incomplete list of things to keep in mind, or do, when migrating VEDA_FE models to Veda2.0

 Before you start
 #################